-The Governing Body has complied with the national policy in making its grounds a no smoking zone, including the use of ecigarettes.
+The Governing Body has complied with the national policy in making its grounds a no smoking zone.
 Parents are asked to comply with this request.

 For more information, visit our website:

 www.wathcentral.co.uk

 Or contact school via:

 01709 760 345